Sebastianilsson/1dv610-l3/ExaminationCriteria2/ExtraUseCases.md

 - 3b.
 User tries to submit a comment that is containing script-tags.
   - 1. System presents error message.
   - 2. Step 2 in Main Scenario.

-# UC9 View the billboard

-## Precondition

-UC5 and UC3 main scenarios are followed and succeeded.

-## Main Scenario

-1. Starts when a logged out user wants to view the billboard.
-2. User clicks on the link "View Billboard".
-3. System presents the billboard view (without "new post" or "comment" forms) with the existing posts.